Kenny Chesney Is Honoring “Guys Named Captain” in New Track

 and all things country music in the New York metro area and beyond!

-“Happy Christmas (War is Over)” is now available everywhere you buy or stream music.
+“More Than My Hometown” is now available everywhere you buy or stream music.
 Take a listen below and check out more new recently released music here on our ‘New Country Music’ playlist.
-Be sure to give it a follow for your new country fix.
+Be sure to give the playlist a follow for your weekly new country music fix

 —————